Tyrrrz/CliWrap/Readme.md

 var result = await command.ExecuteAsync();
 ```

-Piping is not only used for convenience but also to avoid memory allocations that would otherwise be caused by buffering all data in memory.
+Piping is not only used for convenience but also to avoid memory allocations that would otherwise be caused by buffering data in memory.
 CliWrap makes building command pipelines very simple -- just imagine doing the same thing with `System.Diagnostics.Process`.

-As you can probably guess, the extension methods we have seen earlier, `ExecuteBufferedAsync()`, `ListenAsync()` and `ToObservable()` are all based on this piping model.
-In fact we can even go a level deeper and combine these approaches:
+As you can probably guess, the extension methods mentioned earlier, `ExecuteBufferedAsync()`, `ListenAsync()` and `ToObservable()`, are all based on this piping model.
+In fact we can even go a level deeper and combine these approaches together:

 ```csharp
 await using var input = File.OpenRead("input.txt");